ffrancis-reis/real-estate/README.md

 3. Create an [Infura](https://infura.io/) account to publish the contracts into the [Rinkeby Test Network](https://rinkeby.etherscan.io/).
 4. Install [Truffle](https://www.trufflesuite.com/truffle) CLI.
 Truffle is the most popular development framework for Ethereum.
 5. Use this passphrase with [Ganache](https://www.trufflesuite.com/ganache) command as a suggestion _"candy maple cake sugar pudding cream honey rich smooth crumble sweet treat"_.
 Ganache is part of the Truffle suite that you can use to run a personal Ethereum blockchain.
+6. Verify the contract with [ZoKrates](https://zokrates.github.io/).
+ZoKrates is a toolbox for zkSNARKs on Ethereum that helps you by generating verifiable computation proofs in Solidity from your DApp.
+7. Mint tokens using [MyEtherWallet](https://www.myetherwallet.com/) and verify the tokens on [OpenSea](https://opensea.io/) marketplace.

 **Important**: You will need your personal passphrase from your Ethereum account to publish into the Rinkeby Test Network, hence the **.secret** file in the **truffle-config.js**, even tough being a test network.